Cheng-Ming Chuong

-Cheng-Ming Chuong (鍾正明; born 1952) is a Taiwanese-American biomedical scientist.
+Cheng-Ming Chuong (鍾正明; born 1952) is a Taiwanese-American physician-scientist specializing in biomedical science.

-Education and personal life

 He is a professor of pathology in University of Southern California, and academician of Academia Sinica in Taiwan.

+Early life and education

-Chuong grew up in Taipei, Taiwan and graduated from Department of Medicine, Taiwan University in 1978.
-He then went to the Rockefeller University to pursue Ph.D. degree, where he studied neural cell adhesion molecules and pattern formation with Gerald M. Edelman.
-He received Ph.D. in 1983, and stayed as an assistant professor in the Rockefeller University till 1987.
+Chuong grew up in Taipei, Taiwan, and attended medical school at National Taiwan University and graduated with a Doctor of Medicine (M.D.) in 1978.
+He then completed doctoral studies in the United States at Rockefeller University, studying neural cell adhesion molecules and pattern formation with Gerald M. Edelman.
+He earned his Ph.D. in developmental biology and molecular biology in 1983, and stayed as an assistant professor in the Rockefeller University till 1987.
 With Edelman, he worked on identifying neural cell adhesion molecules and pattern formation in the brain.

 Career and research

 He moved to the University of Southern California in 1987 and is currently a professor.
 Chuong directs the Laboratory of Tissue Development and Engineering in the Department of Pathology, USC.
 Using skin appendages as the experimental model, his team has studied how skin appendages undergo cyclic renewal and how these progenitor cells are guided to form specific tissue patterns and organ architectures in development, regeneration and evolution.
 The research of his laboratory has been supported by National Institute of Health since 1988.

 He uses skin appendages as an experimental model and studies their organizing principles.
 He has particularly focused on feather morphogenesis.
-In 1998, he edited a book on “Epithelial Appendage Morphogenesis: Variations of a common theme and implications in regeneration“.
+In 1998, he edited a book on "Epithelial Appendage Morphogenesis: Variations of a common theme and implications in regeneration".
 In 2003, he edited a special issue on the evolution and development of Integument with Dominique G. Homberger.
 In 2009, he edited another special issue with Michael K. Richardson on Pattern Formation.
-In 2016, he published an essay on “The Tao of integuments” in Science.
+In 2016, he published an essay on "The Tao of integuments" in Science.
 He is mostly notable for:

 Tissue patterning in the developing skin.
-In 1998, Chuong’s laboratory showed how FGF/BMP fulfills Turing activator / inhibitor criteria in feather periodic pattern formation.
+In 1998, Chuong's laboratory showed how FGF/BMP fulfills Turing activator / inhibitor criteria in feather periodic pattern formation.
 In 1999, they demonstrated self-organizing process in skin explants using dissociated dermal cells.
 They further showed the assembly of dermal muscle network via mechanical force to build complex tissue patterning in the skin.

 Building region-specific feathers.
-Chuong’s laboratory set up a model to study feather follicle which allows them to identify feather stem cells and molecular circuits involved in forming radially symmetric, bilaterally symmetric, and bilaterally asymmetric feathers, as well as barb branch types (feather vane vs fluffy branches) from the proximal to distal feather.
+Chuong's laboratory set up a model to study feather follicle which allows them to identify feather stem cells and molecular circuits involved in forming radially symmetric, bilaterally symmetric, and bilaterally asymmetric feathers, as well as barb branch types (feather vane vs fluffy branches) from the proximal to distal feather.
 In 2019, they publish a comprehensive paper on the bio-architecture and adaptation of flight feathers.
 In addition to feather forms, they demonstrate melanocyte stem cells in feather follicles and how they form within-a-feather color patterns and how beta keratin gene clusters use a novel strategy for gene cluster regulation.